althea-net/althea-site/_posts/2015-12-17-proportional-hashlocks.md

 ---
 layout:     post
 title:      Proportional hashlocks
-summary:    "The proportional hashlock gives us the ability to build a sort of higher level micropayment channel that sits on top of a multihop payment that is released incrementally."
+summary:    "The proportional hashlock gives us the ability to build a sort of higher level micropayment channel that sits on top of a multihop payment which is released incrementally."
 ---

 In an incentivized mesh network, some nodes will be stationary, and some will move.
 We can set up payment channels between the stationary nodes, and they can pay one another with those.
 But what about mobile nodes who may only be within range of one another for short amounts of time?
 A payment channel takes at least a few minutes to set up, if we're going to wait for a sufficient number of confirmations (or even longer if it's a conventional currency and we're dealing with a bank).
 This is why we have multihop payments.
 By routing a payment across several existing payment channels, we don't have to wait for a new channel to be set up.